Caelinh/data-structures-and-algorithms/java/datastructures/README.md

 Stack
 - Used nodes to keep track of position
 - created a top to keep track of top of stack
-- everyhting that is added is assigned as the new top of the stack.
+- everything that is added is assigned as the new top of the stack.
 - Peek just returns value of top node. pop removes it

 Queue
 - Used nodes to keep track of front and rear
-- enque adds value to back of the que
+- enqueue adds value to back of the que
 - dequeue removes from the front of the queue

 ## API